 Mini Tummy Tuck Cost

-A mini tummy tuck removes excess skin and tightens the abdominal muscles below the belly button rather than across the entire abdomen.
-This means the surgery is less extensive and so will cost less than a full tummy tuck.
-According to Healthline the average cost of a mini tummy tuck in the USA varies from $3,500- $8,000.
+A Mini Tummy Tuck Procedure removes excess skin and tightens the abdominal muscles below the belly button rather than across the entire abdomen.
+This means the surgery is less extensive and so will cost less than other techniques.
+According to Healthline, the average cost of a mini tummy tuck in the USA varies from $3,500- $8,000.

 Full Tummy Tuck Cost